liuchean/Huffman-code/README.md

-A PDF document to explain Huffman coding
+A PDF document to explain Huffman coding.

 This PDF explains the Huffman coding method, followed by an explanation of the Huffman MATLAB code, and concludes with an example problem to demonstrate its application.